Dclisu123/An-Optimization-based-Framework-to-Minimize-the-Spread-of-Diseases-in-Social-Networks-with-Heteroge/README.md

 ## Overview
 This repository contains the source code for the paper "An Optimization-based Framework to Minimize the Spread of Diseases in Social Networks with Heterogeneous Nodes".
+The files are including both .py field (python) and .m file (Matlab).

 ## Installation
 1. Clone the repository.